Zum Hauptinhalt wechseln

 University rankings are diverse, imperfect — and influential.

-Your university has a unique mission.
-You and your colleagues work hard to attract the right students, talent, and funding to ensure you can achieve it.
-You know you are doing a great job.
-But how do you communicate that to the students, researchers, faculty members (and, in some countries, policymakers and funding agencies) considering your university?
-They want to understand not only how you are performing but how your performance compares to your peers.
-Enter the world of university rankings.
+Your university pursues a distinct mission.
+You and your team work tirelessly to attract the right students, talent and secure funding, ensuring that the mission thrives.
+But, a recurring challenge remains: how do you effectively communicate your institution’s impact and vision to prospective students, faculty, researchers, and in some countries, policymakers?
+These audiences want to understand not only how you are performing but also how your performance compares to your peers, so they can find universities that best match their needs.

 Rankings are not perfect, but useful

 University rankings and league tables are easily accessible and provide a simple way to compare higher education institutions based on similar criteria.
-But there is always room for improvement, and rankings are often the object of criticism Wird in neuem Tab/Fenster geöffnet, especially when conflated with reputation.
+Rankings are often organized into categories, such as subject area or institution type, to help users compare universities more effectively.
+However, there is always room for improvement, and rankings are often the object of criticism, especially when conflated with reputation.

-Due to their limitations, you should not use rankings and league tables as a stand-alone measurement.
-They are best when used as decision-making tools in conjunction with other indicators and data.
+Due to their limitations, rankings and league tables should never be used as a stand-alone measurement.
+They are best when used as decision-making tools in conjunction with other indicators, data and qualitative insights.
 We explore this topic further in Are university rankings flawed?
-Wird in neuem Tab/Fenster geöffnet

 Rankings are many, and not one size fits all

-As the IREG Observatory on Academic Ranking and Excellence Wird in neuem Tab/Fenster geöffnet notes on their website, ranking organizations should:
+As the IREG Observatory on Academic Ranking and Excellence notes on their website, ranking organizations should:

 Recognize the diversity of institutions and take the different missions and goals of institutions into account.
 Quality measures for research-oriented institutions, for example, are quite different from those that are appropriate for institutions that provide broad access to underserved communities.